 FACT: There is a lot of nuance around the term “organic”.
 By definition, organic foods are grown without synthetic pesticides or fertilizers.
 Organic farmers must follow strict guidelines in order to be certified organic.
 However, there are many farmers that still practice sustainable and healthy farming practices but aren’t certified because it’s a very expensive and lengthy process.
 There are also several differences in the certification process between agricultural practices; dairy farmers have to follow different rules than vegetable farmers than fish farmers.
 (13)

 If you can afford to buy some, but not exclusively, organic foods, a good rule of thumb is to think about how the food will be prepared and consumed.
-If you eat the peel, choose organic; izf you remove the peel, conventional is an okay option.
+If you eat the peel, choose organic; foods that have a removable peel are okay to purchase conventionally.

-For more information on organic foods, check out this article that we wrote about the pros and cons of organic foods.
+For more information on organic foods, check out our article about the pros and cons of organic foods.

 Myth #3: Plant-based products are always better.

 FACT: Although many plant-based products are nutritious, there are certainly many plant-based products on the market that are no more healthful than their non-plant-based alternatives.
 In fact, there are many “vegan” or “plant-based” products that are less healthful, containing highly processed oils, sugar, salt, and/or refined carbohydrates.

 When choosing plant-based products, choose those with as few ingredients as possible and ones that you can recognize and pronounce.

 Myth #4: Calories in/calories out is all that matters.